TejodhayBonam/Stream-Core/README.md

 ## Usage

-Stream-Top can be used to monitor the CPU usage of each core in real-time.
+Stream Core can be used to monitor the CPU usage of each core in real-time.
 The producer can be run on any machine to send CPU usage data to the Kafka topic, and the consumer notebook can be run anywhere with access to the Kafka topic to visualize the data.